-Writing an ISP or Internship Proposal Meetings with Academic Director and/or ISP Advisor or Internship Supervisor Peer review of ISP or Internship Proposal Drafts Writing the HSR Application ISP or Internship Proposal Presentation to Peers and Roundtable Discussion
+- Writing an ISP or Internship Proposal - One-on-one Meetings with Academic Director and/or ISP Advisor or Internship Supervisor - Peer review of ISP or Internship Proposal Drafts - Writing the HSR Application - ISP or Internship Proposal Presentation to Peers and Roundtable Discussion

-After completing Modules 1-4, students will split into groups by ISP an Internship.
-ISP students will take Module 5a, and Internship students will take Module 5b.
+After completing Modules 1-4, students will split into groups by ISP or internship.
+ISP students will take Module 5a, and internship students will take Module 5b.